Information about Condensing Boilers

 Condensing Boiler Prices

 A new condensing boiler can cost a fair amount, but over its lifespan it will regain the money and continue saving money on your annual bills, making it worth the investment.
-Condensing boilers costs range from approximately £1,500 to £2,500 (plus installation costs) and will help to save 10 percent-12 percent off the annual heating bills.
+Condensing boilers costs range from approximately £1,500-2,500 (plus installation costs) and will help to save 10%-12% off of the annual heating bills.
 This investment will usually pay back over 10 years.